Peng-Protocol/Dexhune-SS/SS/Specifications/MarkerDAO.md

 Displayed next to each proposal, presents a pop-up with an "amount" field that allows the caller to state how much FFT they want to spend on the vote.
 Pop-up has "Vote" button to push upvote transaction.

+Checks of the user has approved enough FFT for their vote, otherwise pushes a transaction for "approve" at the FFT contract address with popup "You need to approve first!".
+"Vote" button visibly changes to "approve".

 - **Downvote**

 Same as "Upvote" but for Downvote transactions.